cooper/wikifier/doc/language.md

   title can contain [formatted text](#text-formatting), but it may be stripped down to plaintext in certain places.
 * `@page.created` - UNIX timestamp of the page creation time.
-This is not used in the Wikifier itself, but can be used in frontends for sorting the page list by creation date.
+This is not used in the wikifier itself, but can be used in frontends for sorting the page list by creation date.
 * `@page.author` - Name of the page author.
 This is also optional but may be used by frontends to organize pages by author.